shawjitesh/LeetCode75/CONTRIBUTING.md

 **Q: How detailed should my algorithm explanation be?**
 A: Aim for clarity that helps other developers understand your approach.
 Include the key insights and reasoning behind your solution.

+**Q: What build system does this project use?**
+A: This project uses Maven.
+Run `mvn clean compile` to build, or `mvn exec:java -Dexec.mainClass="..."` to run individual solutions.

 ## 🎯 Getting Started Checklist